All these inks come in 30ml (1oz) glass bottles with droppers.

 There are also three small icons of a technical pen, brush and air brush.

 It dries fast and is heavily pigmented so it leaves behind ink crust after drying.
-I suspect that it's not suitable for use in technical pens either.
+Definitely do not use it in fountain pens.

-The ink chocked up my Hero fountain pen and brush pen, and I had to wash them out.
+The ink clogged up my Hero fountain pen and brush pen, and I had to wash them out.